-There were no loans and guarantees given by the company under Section 186 of theCompanies Act 2013.
-During the year under review the Company made an investment of ' 25crore in the equity of Bhavnagar Energy Company Limited.
+There were no loans and guarantees given by the company under Section186 of the Companies Act 2013.

-21. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES
+23. PARTICULARS OF CONTRACTS OR ARRANGEMENTS MADE WITH RELATED PARTIES

 GMDC being a Government Company the Government of Gujarat appoints itsDirectors except the Independent Directors.
-GMDC does not pay any remuneration to itsDirectors except the sitting fees and out of pocket expenses.
-The IndependentDirectors are appointed by the Shareholdersin their General Meeting.
+GMDC does not pay any remuneration to itsDirectors except the sitting fees and out of pocket expenses for attending meetings ofthe Board or its committees.
+The Independent Directors are appointed by the Shareholdersin their General Meeting.
 Except the Managing Director all the Directors of GMDC arenon-executive directors.

 The extracts of Annual Return pursuant to the provisions of Section 92read with Rule 12 of the Companies (Management and Administration) Rules 2014 is appendedin Annexure V to this report.

 27. NUMBER OF BOARD MEETINGS CONDUCTED DURING THE YEAR UNDER REVIEW

 28. DIRECTORS' RESPONSIBILIY STATEMENT

-In accordance with the provisions of Section 134 (5) of the Companies Act 2013 your Directors confirm that :-
+In accordance with the provisions of Section 134 (3) (c) read withSection 134(5) of the Companies Act 2013 your Directors confirm that :-

 d.
 The Directors had prepared the annual accounts on a going concern basis; and